Last Update: Jul 24, 2025

 – CONS

-Read our full review of the Aviron Strong Series Rower here!
+Read our full review of the Aviron Strong Rower here!

 Most Comfortable Rower: AssaultRower Elite

 The AssaultRower Elite is an air rower with a solid frame and a low-tech console.
 The design may make it look intense, but the AssaultRower Elite is very comfortable to use.
-If you can get past the loudness of the fan, you are sure to have an effective rowing workout on the AssaultRower Elite.
+If you can get past the loud fan, you are sure to have an effective rowing workout on the AssaultRower Elite.

 AssaultRower Elite